SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-create-initial-administrative-user.md

    - Review the selected user and permission set.
    - Confirm the correct user is assigned to the `AdministratorAccess` permission set, then choose **Submit**.

-If either of the following applies, follow the steps in [Enable MFA](https://docs.aws.amazon.com/singlesignon/latest/userguide/mfa-enable-how-to.html) to enable MFA for IAM Identity Center:
+If either of the following applies, follow the steps in <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/mfa-enable-how-to.html" target="_blank">Enable MFA</a> to enable MFA for IAM Identity Center:

 - The default Identity Center directory is being used as the identity source.
 - An AWS Managed Microsoft AD directory or self-managed directory in Active Directory is being used, and RADIUS MFA is not enabled with AWS Directory Service.